Oscar Mpetha

-Oscar Mafakafaka Mpetha was born in Mount Fletcher 5 August 1909 and died on 15 November 1994.
+Oscar Mafakafaka Mpetha OMSS was born in Mount Fletcher 5 August 1909 and died on 15 November 1994.
 He was a South African trade unionist and political activist.

 Personal life

 Mpetha was educated at local schools and at Adams College.
 In the 1930s, he married Rose Constance Nombunga Mpetha, they had two children.
-He died on 15 November 1994 at his Gugulethu home.
+He died on 15 November 1994 at his Gugulethu home. he is the great grandfather of Kayelin Nhlanhla Mpetha.

 Political career

 In 1934 he went to Cape Town as a migrant worker.

 He started his union activities when he was a road labourer in 1940 and began working as an assistant foreman.
 He had also previously been employed as a dock worker, waiter, hospital orderly, and later as a factory worker.